ugoarzur/ugoarzur/README.md

 <h4>💻 I tend to work for Emerging Businesses dealing with Blockchain or AI.</h4>
 <h5>Blockchain</h5>

-👨‍💻 I worked for Blockchain projects in **Smart contract** development ([Ethereum](https://ethereum.org/fr/) and [Polygon](https://polygon.technology/) environment) using [Solidity](https://soliditylang.org/).
+👨‍💻 I worked on Blockchain projects in **Smart contract** development using [Ethereum](https://ethereum.org) and [Polygon](https://polygon.technology) environment using [Solidity](https://soliditylang.org).
 I have deployed several smart contracts to create, manage and publish NFTs associated with 3D Unity objects and art collection or even physical tracked luxury product.

 🌱 Im exploring and learning to **create**, **manage** and **secure** smart contracts.
 I'm intrested in other projects like [Deso](https://www.deso.com/) protocol and Zero Knowledge Proofs (ZKPs) and cryptographic nerdy stuff like [Noir](https://noir-lang.org/).

 <h5>AI and Machine Learning</h5>
 For some months now I am working in AI, my last project was about image generation, fine-tuning and creating LoRa for realism fidelity. <br/>